R-Girls/taster/README.md

-# taster
+# learnr-lessons

-These are interactive learnr lessons
+Interactive lessons with `learnr` package for R-Girls organisation